nachogames/playwright-snapshot-helpers/README.md

 - Visual indicators showing differences between expected and actual snapshots
 - Quick access to all snapshot variations (expected, actual, and diff)

+### Snapshot Gallery
+- Browse all visual test snapshots in a convenient grid layout
+- Group snapshots by test file for easy navigation
+- Search functionality to quickly find specific snapshots
+- Click on any snapshot to view it in full size with complete path information
+- Access from the command palette with "Playwright Helpers: View Snapshot Gallery"

 ## Usage

 ### Managing Snapshots